Allowable expenses

 • administration costs such as stationery and telephone use attributable to the rental business.

 For furnished properties, Replacement Domestic Items Relief allows the cost of replacing furniture, white goods, carpets, and appliances on a like-for-like basis to be deducted in the year of replacement.
 Initial purchase costs of those items are not allowable, only replacements qualify.
+For the full list of what you can claim, and the rule that governs each category, see our complete guide to allowable expenses for landlords.

 Mortgage interest: the Section 24 restriction